datarobot-oss/custom-models-action/README.md

 > For example, you add a model definition with a training dataset, make a commit, and push to the remote.
 > Then, you immediately delete the model definition, make a commit, and push to the remote.
 > The training data upload action may begin after model deletion, resulting in an error.

+## Custom Model Action Commit Information in DataRobot

+After your workflow creates a model and a deployment in DataRobot, you can access the commit information from the model's version info and the deployment's overview:

+### Model Version Info

+1. In the **Model Registry**, click **Custom Model Workshop**.

+2. On the **Models** tab, click a GitHub-sourced model from the list and then click the **Versions** tab.

+3. Under **Manage Versions**, click the version you want to view the commit for.

+4. Under **Version Info**, find the **Git Commit Reference** and then click the commit hash (or commit ID) to open the commit that created the current version.

+### Deployment overview

+1. In the **Deployments** inventory, click a GitHub-sourced deployment from the list.

+2. On the deployment's **Overview** tab, review the model and deployment information provided by your workflow.

+3. In the **Content** group box, find the **Git Commit Reference** and click the commit hash (or commit ID) to open the commit that created the deployment.

 ## Custom Model Action Reference